 Some people might require multiple surgeries while some would require just one. so, after consultation, your doctor would look into your matter and quote the price accordingly.
 Also, don’t hesitate to ask for the finance options that might be helpful for you to make payments.

-A hair transplant surgery rockville md could be the best option if you are too stressed out because of your baldness and aren’t much confident enough in going out and facing people.
+A hair transplant surgery could be the best option if you are too stressed out because of your baldness and aren’t much confident enough in going out and facing people.
 Make sure you have these questions on your fingertips while consulting a doctor before your surgery.